-For the Towamba River models, the impact of changes in rainfall intensity increases for study areas further downstream.
-In the upper catchment, increases in flood levels as a result of rainfall intensity increases were modest, typically in the range of 0.2 to 0.4 metres.
-Flood level impacts increased downstream, due to the additional upstream area contributing increased flow.
+For the Towamba River models, the impact of changes in rainfall intensity is more pronounced in the study more downstream study areas.
+In the more upstream study areas (i.e. Rocky Hall, New Buildings, and Wyndham), increases in flood levels as a result of increases in rainfall intensity were modest, typically in the range of 0.2 to 0.4 metres.
+The impact of changes in rainfall intensity on flood level impacts increased downstream, due to the additional upstream area contributing increased flow.
 Median increases in flood levels at New Buildings were 0.69 metres, increasing to 0.97 metres at Towamba.